NPO 3: Programming

-Between 06:00 and 19:30, NPO Zapp and NPO Zappelin broadcast television oriented at children.
+Between 06:00 and 19:30, NPO Zapp and NPO Zappelin broadcast television aimed at children.
 This includes educational television like SchoolTV from broadcaster NTR.

 After 19:30, the programming for youth and young adults starts.
 Between 2005 and 2013, De Wereld Draait Door was broadcast at this time, but moved to NPO 1.
-The programming is filled with films, drama and comedy (both made by the public broadcasters and imported from foreign broadcasters), as well as successful programmes such as Top of the Pops, College Tour, De Lama's, Spuiten en Slikken and Raymann is Laat.
-It also broadcasts European football competitions live such as the UEFA Champions League until the 2015–16 season, when it was moved to SBS 6.
+The programming is filled with films, drama and comedy (both made by public broadcasters and imported from foreign broadcasters), as well as successful programmes such as Top of the Pops, College Tour, De Lama's, Spuiten en Slikken and Raymann is Laat.
+It also broadcasts European football competitions live such as the UEFA Champions League until the 2015–16 season when it was moved to SBS6.